-FY 2018 Authorization: \$1,100,000
+FY 2019 Authorization: \$1,100,000

-2017 2017 Change from
+2018 Change from

-Annualized CR Appropriation 2018 Annualized CR
+Annualized CR 2019 Annualized CR

-\$1,164,455 \$1,191,673 0 -\$1,164,455
+\$1,183,580 0 -\$1,183,580

 The 21st Century Community Learning Centers (21st CCLC) program enables communities to establish or expand centers that provide additional student learning opportunities through before- and after-school programs and summer school programs, as well as parenting skills and family literacy services, aimed at improving student academic outcomes.
 Centers must target their services primarily to students who attend schools identified for improvement under Title I of the Elementary and Secondary Education Act (ESEA) or other schools determined by local educational agencies (LEAs) to be in need of assistance.
-The program currently provides funding to approximately 11,500 centers serving 1.8 million students and 183,000 adult family members.
-In the 2014-15 program year, approximately 752,000, or 42 percent, of all students served attended a center for 30 or more days.
+The program currently provides funding to approximately 11,500 centers serving 1.9 million students and 221,000 adult family members.
+In the 2015-16 program year, approximately 728,000, or 44 percent, of all students served attended a center for 30 or more days during the academic year.

 Additionally, 21st CCLC funds may support local activities that are included as part of an expanded learning time program under which the regular school day has been extended to include at least 300 additional program hours.
-Program funds may be used for a broad range of activities, such as those that support a well-rounded education; financial literacy and environmental literacy programs; programs that support a healthy and active lifestyle; services for individuals with disabilities; activities for students who are English learners; cultural programs; telecommunications and technology education programs; expanded library service hours; family engagement and literacy programs; programs for students who have been truant, suspended, or expelled; drug and violence prevention activities; programs that partner with indemand fields of the local workforce; and programs that build skills in science, technology, engineering, and mathematics.
+Program funds may be used for a broad range of activities, such as those that support a well-rounded education; financial literacy and environmental literacy programs; programs that support a healthy and active lifestyle; services for individuals with disabilities; activities for students who are English learners; cultural programs; telecommunications and technology education programs; expanded library service hours; family engagement and literacy programs; programs for students who have been truant, suspended, or expelled; drug and violence prevention activities; programs that focus on indemand fields of the local workforce; and programs that build skills in science, technology, engineering, and mathematics.

 Program funds are allocated by formula to States.
 Of the total appropriation, the Department reserves up to 1 percent to carry out national activities and up to 1 percent for grants to the Bureau of Indian Education in the Department of the Interior and to the Outlying Areas.
-The Department allocates the remaining funds to States in proportion to each State's share of funds received the previous fiscal year under Part A of Title I of the ESEA.
-However, no State may receive less than one-half of 1 percent of the total amount available for States.
+The Department allocates the remaining funds to States in proportion to each State's share of funds received the previous fiscal year under Part A of Title I of the ESEA, except that each State receives at least one-half of 1 percent of the total amount available for States.

-Each State educational agency (SEA) must award at least 93 percent of its allocation competitively to LEAs, community-based organizations, Indian tribes or tribal organizations, faith-based organizations, or other public or private entities that can demonstrate experience, or the promise of success, in providing educational and related activities.
-In making awards, States give priority to applications that: (1) propose to target services to students who attend schools implementing comprehensive support and improvement activities or targeted support and improvement activities under Title I; (2) are submitted jointly by at least one LEA that receives funds under Part A of Title I and another eligible entity; and (3) demonstrate that the activities proposed in the application are not otherwise accessible to the students who would be served by the program or the activities would expand accessibility to high-quality services.
+Each State educational agency (SEA) must award at least 93 percent of its allocation competitively to LEAs, community-based organizations, Indian tribes or tribal organizations, faith-based organizations, or other public or private entities that can demonstrate experience, or the promise of success, in providing education and related activities.
+In making awards, States give priority to applications that: (1) propose to target services to students who attend schools implementing comprehensive support and improvement activities or targeted support and improvement activities under Title I; (2) are submitted jointly by at least one LEA that receives funds under Part A of Title I and another eligible entity; or (3) demonstrate that the activities proposed in the application are not otherwise accessible to the students who would be served by the program or the activities would expand accessibility to high-quality services.
 States must make awards of at least \$50,000 per year for a period of 3 to 5 years.
 An SEA may reserve up to 2 percent of its allocation for administrative expenses, including the costs of conducting its grant competition, and up to 5 percent for monitoring local programs, providing technical assistance and training, and evaluating the effectiveness of the State's program.